 - Code42 CrashPlan (previously CrashPlan PROe)

-By default, all user accounts on a device use a single instance of the Code42 CrashPlan app.
-Alternatively, you can install the CrashPlan app per user so that each user on the device accesses a separate instance of the CrashPlan app.
+When you install the CrashPlan app to a device, by default, all user accounts on a device use a single instance of the CrashPlan app.
+If multiple users share a single device, we recommend you install the CrashPlan app per user so that each user on the device accesses a separate instance of the CrashPlan app.

 This article provides considerations and instructions for per-user installations of the CrashPlan app.
 If you want a default installation, see the general installation instructions.